-Kalesnikoff is committed to transparent information sharing and engagement with indigenous peoples, stakeholders, and interested members of the public.
+Kalesnikoff is committed to transparent information sharing and engagement with Indigenous peoples, stakeholders, and interested members of the public.
 We strive to maintain an open-door policy that encourages feedback and meaningful dialogue that will aid in our endeavor to balance cultural, environmental, social, and economic values.
 In addition to our efforts to reach out to those with a vested interest in our operations, information regarding each project we undertake under our forest licenses will be posted here with opportunities for review and comment.
-This easiest way to get in touch with our Woodlands Team is to Email Us
+The easiest way to get in touch with our Woodlands Team is to Email Us

 We recognize the potential impacts wildfire may have to our communities, and Kalesnikoff is actively engaged in various initiatives to mitigate these risks on both public and private lands.
 Climate change predictions for our area suggest wildfire will become a more prevalent factor in the future, and we believe that planning and meaningful action can lead to positive outcomes for our forests and communities.

 Collaborative Efforts to Reduce Wildfire Risk on Crown Lands